Back

 What is an interest only mortgage?

-If you have an interest only mortgage, your monthly payments only cover the interest on the money you borrowed, rather than paying back the loan itself.
-At the end of the mortgage, you must have a repayment strategy to pay back the money you borrowed.
+If you have an interest only mortgage, your monthly payments only cover the interest on the money you borrowed.
+It doesn’t cover paying back some of the loan each month.

 1. Interest only vs. repayment: how mortgage repayments work

-The two most common ways of paying back a mortgage are called interest only and repayment.
-To understand the difference, we need to know how mortgage repayments work.
+The two main ways of paying a mortgage are called interest only and capital and interest (sometimes called repayment).

 If you have an interest only mortgage, your monthly repayments will be made up of only the interest, not the capital.
-This means that you will pay the interest on your mortgage throughout the mortgage term - and then, when you get to the end of your mortgage, you have to pay back all the money you borrowed in one go.
+This means that you’ll only pay the interest on your mortgage throughout the mortgage term.
+When you get to the end of your mortgage, you’ll then have to pay back all the money you borrowed.

-To do this, you need to have a plan in place to pay back the money.
-This is known as a “repayment vehicle”, or "repayment strategy".
-There are a number of different repayment strategies.
-You will need to prove to your lender that your repayment strategy will leave you with enough money at the end of your mortgage to pay everything back.
+You’ll need to prove to your lender that your repayment strategy will leave you with enough money at the end of your mortgage to pay back the loan amount.

 2. Interest only mortgages can offer lower monthly repayments

-If you have an interest only mortgage, your monthly payments will be lower than if you had a repayment mortgage, because you aren’t paying back the capital.
+If you have an interest only mortgage, your monthly payments could be lower than if you had a repayment mortgage, because you aren’t paying back any of the capital each month.

-That's the chief benefit of an interest only mortgage: you don’t have to pay back as much money every month, which may leave you with more in your pocket than if you had a repayment mortgage.
-But interest only mortgages usually end up costing more overall, because of the way interest is calculated.
-(You may also have to budget for the cost of your repayment strategy.)
+This may leave you with more money in your pocket than if you had a capital and interest mortgage.
+But remember, you’ll also have to budget for the cost of your repayment strategy.

 3. Interest only mortgages tend to be more expensive overall

-When interest is calculated, it is based on the amount of capital you have left to repay, not the original amount you borrowed.
-So, if you have a repayment mortgage, the overall interest you have to pay will be lower, because you’re always paying off small amounts of the capital.
+With a capital and interest mortgage, the interest is based on the amount of capital you have left to repay, not the original amount you borrowed.
+So the overall interest you have to pay will be lower, because each month you’re paying off small amounts of the capital.

-But if you have an interest only mortgage, you’re not paying off the capital, so the amount of interest payable every year isn’t going down.
+But if you have an interest only mortgage, you’re not paying off the capital, so the amount of interest isn’t going down.
+And then at the end of the mortgage term, you still have to pay off the amount you borrowed, too.

 You can use our mortgage calculator to get an idea of how much you might pay each month with an interest only mortgage.

-4. You can switch to a repayment mortgage later
+4. You could switch to a capital and interest mortgage later

-But, if you do choose to switch, your monthly repayments will increase quite a lot.
+But, if you do choose to switch, your monthly repayments will increase.
 In most cases, they will be even higher than if you had a repayment mortgage from the start.
-This is because you normally have to pay off the whole mortgage over a shorter period of time (in this example, 20 years rather than 25 years).
+This is because you normally have to pay off the mortgage over a shorter period of time (for example, 20 years rather than an original 25 years).

-Once you’ve switched to a repayment mortgage, you don’t need to worry about finding a way to pay back the loan and the end of the mortgage term.
-As long as you keep up your mortgage payments, all of your debt, including interest, will usually be cleared at the end.
+Once you’ve switched to a capital and interest mortgage, you don’t need to have a repayment vehicle to re pay the loan at the end of the term (so you may decide not to progress with this).
+As long as you keep up your mortgage payments, your mortgage amount, including interest, will be cleared at the end.
 But you should check with your lender that there won't be any fees to pay at the end of the mortgage term.

 If you do switch from an interest only mortgage to a repayment mortgage, you normally can’t switch back to interest only again in the future.

-Some lenders offer a third repayment option: part and part mortgages.
-If you have a part and part mortgage (also known as a part repayment, part interest mortgage), you pay back some capital and some interest every month, but at the end of your mortgage there will still be capital left to pay.
-Part and part mortgages are the least common of the three types.
+Some lenders offer part and part mortgages.
+Also known as a part capital and interest, part interest mortgage, you pay back some capital and some interest every month, but at the end of your mortgage there will still be capital left to pay.
+Part and part mortgages are the least common repayment type.

-Part and part mortgages are often used by people who already have a repayment strategy in place to pay off a good chunk of their mortgage capital - but not all of it.
+Part and part mortgages may often be used by people who already have a repayment strategy in place to pay off a chunk of their mortgage capital - but not all of it.
 By paying part of their mortgage on an interest only basis, they can have lower monthly repayments.
-Then, when the mortgage comes to an end, they use the repayment strategy to pay off the leftover capital.
+Then, when the mortgage comes to an end, they use the repayment strategy to pay off the remaining capital.

 Your property could be repossessed if you don't keep up your mortgage repayments.